x4wiz/CITS5506_Server_Codebase/readme.md

 You will see the new data displayed on the webpage.
 An alert should pop up as the CO2 reading is above 1000

 ### Online Site
-1. Alternatively, navigate to the [herokuapp website]("https://smart-air-quality.herokuapp.com/") that hosts the project.
-The login information is student/cits5506
+1. Alternatively, navigate to the deployed version of the app https://smart-air-quality.herokuapp.com The login information is student/cits5506

 ## Authors
 * **Evgeny Pimenov (21469397)**